petrisch/todo-nu/README.md

 ```
 td -b
 ```
+Only works for files directly in path, not in subdirectories.

 ## Configuration

 The script expects a `tn.toml` file similar to the one in this repo in `~/.config` Give it the directory to search for and a list of directories to exclude.
+The logfile is mainly used to supress errors from git and ripgrep and is not properly handled, but not optional.

 ## TODO for Todo-nu